 - Became the Gawler Environment Centre and moved to the Gawler Administration Centre (43 High Street, Gawler).

 The Gawler Environment Centre is an independent community group that was incorporated on the 10th of June 2009.
 The Inaugural AGM was held on the 21st of October, 2009 at which the first official Committee was elected.
-The Committee is made up of volunteers from the region with experience and interest in natural resource management who are committed to assisting with the running of the Centre.
+The Committee is made up of volunteers from the region with experience and interest in environmental protection and sustainability who are committed to assisting with the running of the Centre.

 The Committees Constitution was developed by the interim committee and adopted at the AGM, October 2009.
 It outlines the rules of association for the Committee.
 Objectives for the Centre have been established by the Committee and a work-plan has been produced to guide the Coordinator in the management of the Centre.
 There are currently eight members on the Committee out of a maximum of ten.
 Meetings are held bi-monthly.
 Members of the public are welcome to attend and if you would like to join the Committee please contact us.